photo credit: Rubén Moreno Montolíu / CC BY-SA 2.0

 Today’s Market Intel uses data from USDA’s Economic Research Service and the Environmental Protection Agency’s Greenhouse Gas Inventory Data Explorer to provide clarity on agriculture’s contribution to greenhouse gas emissions and demonstrate how productivity trends and technology adoption are reducing the footprint of agricultural greenhouse gas emissions and increasing sustainability.

 In February 2019 EPA released the annual Draft Inventory of U.S. Greenhouse Gas Emissions and Sinks report, revealing total greenhouse gas emissions in 2017 at 6.5 billion metric tons in carbon dioxide equivalents, down 0.3 percent from 2016 levels and the lowest level in 25 years.
-When including land use, land-use changes and forestry, net greenhouse gas emissions totaled 5.8 million metric tons in carbon dioxide equivalents.
+When including land use, land-use changes and forestry, net greenhouse gas emissions totaled 5.8 billion metric tons in carbon dioxide equivalents.
 The decline in greenhouse gas emissions was due to lower fossil fuel combustion, an ongoing shift from coal to natural gas and increased use of renewable fuels.
 Figure 1 highlights the trends in greenhouse gas emissions by economic sector.

 The largest economic sector in greenhouse gas emissions was the transportation sector, representing 29 percent of all emissions.
-Emissions from the transportation sector totaled 1.86 million metric tons, up 0.5 percent from 2016 and the highest level in nine years.
-Following transportation was the energy sector, i.e., electric power, representing 28 percent of all emissions and totaling 1.8 million metric tons.
+Emissions from the transportation sector totaled 1.86 billion metric tons, up 0.5 percent from 2016 and the highest level in nine years.
+Following transportation was the energy sector, i.e., electric power, representing 28 percent of all emissions and totaling 1.8 billion metric tons.
 Electric power emissions were down 4.2 percent from 2016 and the lowest level since the data was first recorded in 1990.

-Emissions from the industry sector represented 22 percent of all emissions and totaled 1.5 million metric tons, up 2.7 percent above prior-year levels.
+Emissions from the industry sector represented 22 percent of all emissions and totaled 1.5 billion metric tons, up 2.7 percent above prior-year levels.
 Overall, emissions from the industry sector have declined in recent decades, down 11 percent since 1990, due to the shift in the U.S. economy from a manufacturing-based economy to a service-based economy.
 Other greenhouse gas emission sources, including commercial, residential and U.S. territories, totaled 798 million metric tons in 2017 and represented 12 percent of all emissions.
 These emissions were up slightly from 2017 due to higher greenhouse gas emissions from residential use.